John Wolryche: Landowner

 Sir Thomas Wolryche had owned about 6,000 acres, centred on his seat of Dudmaston, at Quatt, to the south of Bridgnorth.
 The estates were destined for his eldest son, Francis Wolryche, but he was considered incapable of managing them because of mental illness.
 Hence Sir Thomas settled them on John in trust.
-Sir Thomas died in 1668 and John Wolryche obtained a private act of Parliament in 1673 to confirm his position.
+Sir Thomas died in 1668 and John Wolryche obtained a private act of Parliament in 1673, Woolrich's Estate Act 1672 (25 Cha.
+2. c.
+6 Pr.), to confirm his position.
 Dudmaston was a substantial property, probably a fortified manor house, rated for taxation purposes as having 24 hearths in 1673.
 John Wolryche began building a new house near Quatt church in the 1680s but it was not completed in his lifetime and ultimately became the dower house.
 The present hall was built for his son, Thomas, in the 1690s.

 From 1668 Wolryche played a more significant role in the county, taking positions appropriate to his status as a prominent landowner.
 In 1669 he was made a freeman of Bridgnorth.
 The following year he became a Justice of the Peace.
-He was a commissioner for assessment, a key post in imposing taxation locally, from 1673–80.
+He was a commissioner for assessment, a key post in imposing taxation locally, from 1673 to 1680.
 Like his father, he became a captain of the militia, a post that led to his appointment as a Deputy Lieutenant of Shropshire in 1683.